clane9/columnformers/README.md

 - Should we try to hand-design sparse connectivity patterns?
 - Can we learn sparse connectivity patterns?
 What about some kind of progressive model training, where we alternate between training, pruning connections, and scaling the model?
 - Will it be useful to promote sparsity over the column activations?
 Or could activation sparsity emerge spontaneously?

+## Contributing

+This is a personal side research project.
+All work will be done openly.
+If you're interested in this idea, please get in touch!
+Feedback or collaboration is very welcome!

 ## Related work and inspiration